Bear Boulevard School for Early Learning

 - The Balanced Literacy practices showed the majority of teachers at the institutionalized/automatic level.

 - The Collaborative Team (CT) practices showed four teachers at the institutionalized/automatic level, and the remaining teachers at the fully implementing level.

 - The Share A Smile practices showed all teachers at the institutionalized/automatic level.

-In July 2021, our campus will participate in SBISD PLC Live to continue evolving forward with habits and routines to ensure high levels of student learning.
-Aligning with our commitment to collaboration and interdependence and our commitment to the achievement of high standards by all students, this summer we are developing campus-based literacy, math, and technology non-negotiables for use the 2021-2022 school year.
-Collaborative instructional reviews focused on strategies with peer feedback to achieve campus goals will continue for the 2021-2022 school year.
+In July 2021, our campus participated in SBISD PLC Live to continue evolving forward with habits and routines to ensure high levels of student learning.
+Aligning with our commitment to collaboration and interdependence and our commitment to the achievement of high standards by all students, we developed campus-based literacy, math, and technology non-negotiables for use the 2021-2022 school year.
+Collaborative instructional reviews focused on strategies with peer feedback to achieve campus goals continued for the 2021-2022 school year.